-I am a Certified Wellness Inventory Facilitator.
+I am a Spiritually Empowered Coach and a Certified Wellness Inventory Facilitator.
 I specialize in holistic healing for the old, the sick, the dying and their caregivers through contemplative practices.

 In addition, I'm an amateur nature photographer.
 One of my primary means of my personal self-care is nature therapy and capturing my poignant experiences in nature through photography and videography.

 I am part native american on both sides of my family.
 My American Indian name is Beloved Servant of Jesus.
 I resonate deeply with many of the native american beliefs about the Earth and our connection to it.
 My spirit animal is the deer and Moneto (one of the native american names for God) speaks to me deeply when I am present in creation.

 I am also a Christian and follow the teachings and model of Jesus Christ in my life.
 I am a vowed religious sister in the Order of the Common Life, a 21st century monastic order affiliated with the Vineyard movement.
 Monastic practices permeate every part of my life, personally and vocationally.